kevinlekiller/kwin-effect-shaders/README.md

 The application name is first string in the `Whole window class` (delimited by the space character).

-For example, with kate, the "Whole window class" is `kate org.kde.kate`, so the name to put in the blacklist or whitelist would be kate.
+For example, with kate, the "Whole window class" is `kate org.kde.kate`, so the name to put in the `Blacklist` or `Whitelist` would be kate.

 Another example, lutris, the whole window class is `lutris` so the name would be lutris.

 ![find_application_name](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/find_application_name.png)

 ## Enabling On Login
-In the configuration window you can set the "Enabled By Default" option.
+In the configuration UI, in the `Settings` tab, you can set the `Enabled By Default` option.

 This will process all applications on login.

-You can exclude applications by using the Blacklist and/or Whitelist.
+You can exclude applications by using the `Blacklist` and/or `Whitelist`.

 ## Notes
 Note that X11 disables compositing in full screen applications, use Wayland if possible.